-Applications for the Danny Clifford Bursary will open at 12 pm on Friday 2nd August 2019; and will close on Friday the 30th August at 12 pm.
+Applications for the Danny Clifford Bursary will open at 12 pm on Monday 17th February 2020; and will close on Friday 20th March 2020 at 8pm.

 The next stage will see students who have been shortlisted contacted to attend an interview.
 These interviews can occur in person and via zoom.

 Note this timeline is subject to change depending on application numbers.

 The Danny Clifford Bursary Allowed me to fund care for my children on a more regular basis, which during a tumultuous year involving a chronic medical condition meant I could spend full days at the University rather than having to juggle classes and medical appointments and rush home to be with my children.
 It allowed me to focus my studies, rather than on financial stress, and achieve my goal of increasing my GPA over two semesters.

 Since receiving the bursary I have returned from part-time studies to full-time studies and was able to purchase a Surface Pro 4 computer with music composition software.
 This purchase will enable me to advance my digital literacy for music teaching studies at USQ and on practicum.
 I would like to thank the Student Guild for their support.